 All classes with the Regina Humane Society are $130 + GST.
 To encourage adopters to join classes, dogs or puppies that have been adopted from a shelter or rescue group in the last year receive a $20 discount on their first Puppy Play to Learn or Foundation Fun 101 course.

 Our Foundation Fun 101 classes have room for up to eight students.
 Our Puppy Play to Learn classes have room for up to ten students.
 All advanced classes have a maximum of eight students.
 The maximum numbers are determined by the size of our space and the ability of our instructor to actively managed the number of teams in class, while still being able to focus one-on-one attention throughout the hour.

 How long do classes run?

 All classes are six weeks in length.
 The exact dates of each class are posted before enrollment.

 When do new classes begin?

 New classes begin every other month.
 If we have no current openings, you are welcome to join our wait-list.
-Wait-listed students receive a one week sign-up advantage before classes open to the public.
+Wait-listed students receive a sign-up advantage before classes open to the public.

 What is required to attend class?